JuliaAI/MLJModelRegistryTools.jl/docs/src/index.md

-# MLJModelInterface.jl
+# MLJModelRegistry.jl

-Home of the MLJ Model Registry
+Home of the MLJ Model Registry and tools to maintain it

 # What's this repository for?